chadbrochill84/LoungeSupplier/README.md

 # LoungeSupplier
 ## What is this ?
-A Simple csgolounge extension using GreaseMonkey ( FireFox )/ TamperMonkey( Chrome ).
+A Simple csgolounge/dota2lounge extension using GreaseMonkey ( FireFox )/ TamperMonkey( Chrome ).

 LoungeSupplier allows you to mass post your trade offers below trades on lounge.